Abhijit-Patra18/delta-class/README.md

 # delta-class
-This is a Delta class
+This is a Delta class.